 • Working conditions and the rights of Workfare participants.

 • Support for workers exercising their democratic right to organize.

-• Illegal firing of workers during an organizing drive.
+• Illegal firing of workers.

 Current Workers’ Rights Board Members

 *Organizations listed for identification purposes only

 The Portland Workers’ Rights Board is a community-based project of Portland Jobs with Justice, a coalition of over 100 labor unions, community, faith, and student organizations.
 Portland Jobs with Justice is part of a national coalition that works to promote economic justice and human rights for working people and their families.
 There are more than 40 Jobs with Justice chapters nationwide.